phac-nml-phrsd/EPACmodel/README.md

     intervention day, which is generated with new setting weights, specified in the `setting.weight.new` value.
-The default values reflect closing all schools, 50% of workplaces, and reducing community contacts by 75% from the default values for the `setting.weight`s.
+The default values reflect closing all schools, 50% of workplaces, and reducing community contacts by 75% from the default `setting.weight` values.
   - The user can also change overall transmissibility of the pathogen starting on the intervention day to some scalar multiple of the original value via the `trans.factor` value.
 The default values